Start Here

 Carnivore Diet: (click here for 7 day meal plan)

 The carnivore diet is an extremely restrictive diet that focuses exclusively on animal-based foods.
 It involves consuming primarily meat, fish, eggs, and some animal-derived fats while completely eliminating plant-based foods and carbohydrates.
-The main concept behind the carnivore diet is that our early human ancestors primarily subsisted on animal foods before the advent of agriculture.
-Advocates of this diet believe that it can lead to weight loss, improved mental clarity, and other health benefits.
+The main concept behind the carnivore diet is that our early human ancestors primarily lived on animal foods before the advent of agriculture.
+I personally did the Carnivore diet with my husband for over 12 months, then gradually switched to Keto.
+My husband reversed his type 2 Diabetes and lost about 30kg and I lost about 20kg.
+I was surprised how easy it was and still eat a lot of meat as it stops the cravings.
+It took us about 8 months to achieve our goal weight.

 Food Groups: It primarily consists of meat, fish, eggs, and animal fats while excluding fruits, vegetables, grains, nuts, seeds, and dairy products.

 Elimination of Plants: The Carnivore diet excludes all plant-based foods, including carbohydrates and fiber.
-Proponents of the diet believe that an all-meat approach provides all necessary nutrients and eliminates potential allergens or irritants found in plants.
+Carnivore doctors believe that an all-meat approach provides all necessary nutrients and eliminates potential allergens or irritants found in plants.

 Controversy: The Carnivore diet is highly controversial due to its elimination of entire food groups and potential nutrient deficiencies.
 Its long-term effects on health are not well-studied, and it is generally not recommended without medical supervision.